 Lightweight Aggregates Manufacturing Process

-The majority of lightweight aggregate is made from clay, shale, or slate.
-However, furnace slag, natural pumice, vermiculite, and perlite can all be substituted.
+Manufacturers produce most lightweight aggregates from clay, shale, or slate.
+However, they also use furnace slag, natural pumice, vermiculite, and perlite as substitutes.

-The raw material (excluding pumice) is extended to about twice its original volume to create lightweight aggregate.
+They expand the raw material (excluding pumice) to about twice its original volume to produce LWA.
 The expanded material has properties that are similar to natural aggregate.
 As a result, it produces a lighter concrete product.

 Let me show you the detailed procedure.